Karen Anderson (squash player)

 Karen Anderson (born 22 January 1971, in Kingston) is a professional female squash player who represented Jamaica during her career.
 She reached a career-high world ranking of World No. 94 in December 2005 after having joined the Women's International Squash Players Association in the same year.

+In May 2013, Anderson was appointed general manager of the Jamaica Netball Association.
+She had captained her high school netball team.
+During the 1990s, she had also played netball for Air Jamaica in a business house competitions.